ALIASES: Іван Сергійович Турчинов, Иван Сергеевич Турчинов, “DSU,” “Vladimir Gopienko,” “Vitaly Turenko”

 U.S. SECRET SERVICE FIELD OFFICE: Newark

-Beginning on or about February 2010, Ivan Sergiyovich Turchynov and other co-conspirators engaged in an international computer hacking and fraudulent securities trading scheme whereby they: (a) hacked into the computer networks of Marketwired, PR Newswire, and Business Wire; (b) stole confidential press releases containing material non-public information from the victim companies’ internal computer networks prior to their public release; and (c) traded ahead of the material non-public information contained in the stolen releases before its distribution.
+The indictment in this matter alleges that, beginning on or about February 2010, Ivan Sergiyovich Turchynov and other co-conspirators engaged in an international computer hacking and fraudulent securities trading scheme whereby they: (a) hacked into the computer networks of Marketwired, PR Newswire, and Business Wire; (b) stole confidential press releases containing material non-public information from the victim companies’ internal computer networks prior to their public release; and (c) traded ahead of the material non-public information contained in the stolen releases before its distribution.
 During the course of the scheme, the co-conspirators accessed more than 150,000 stolen releases and executed profitable trades based on the material non-public information contained in the stolen releases.
 In total, the scheme generated more than $30 million in illicit trading profits.

-Specifically, Turchynov, along with co-conspirator Oleksandr Ieremenko, conducted a series of sophisticated cyberattacks to gain unauthorized access to the victim computer networks.
+Specifically, Turchynov, along with co-conspirator Oleksandr Ieremenko, conducted a series of sophisticated cyberattacks to gain unauthorized access to the victim's computer networks.
 The two hackers then moved through the computer networks and stole press releases about upcoming announcements by public companies concerning earnings, gross margins, revenues, and other confidential and material financial information.
 The hackers subsequently shared the stolen press releases with complicit traders.

 On August 10, 2015, a federal grand jury in the District of New Jersey charged Turchynov with wire fraud, wire fraud conspiracy, securities fraud, securities fraud conspiracy, computer fraud, computer fraud conspiracy, aggravated identity theft, and money laundering conspiracy.